Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Local-Volumetric-Fog.md

 ## Local Volumetric Fog

 You may want to have fog effects in your Scene that global fog can not produce by itself.
 In these cases you can use local fog.
-To add localized fog, use a Local Volumetric Fog.
-A Local Volumetric Fog is a an additive Volume of fog represented as an oriented bounding box.
+To add localized fog, use a Local Volumetric Fog component.
+Local Volumetric Fog is a an additive Volume of fog represented as an oriented bounding box.
 By default, fog is constant (homogeneous), but you can alter it by assigning a Density Mask 3D texture to the __Texture__ field under the __Density Mask Texture__ section.
 Currently, HDRP supports 3D textures at a resolution of 32x32x32.

 HDRP voxelizes Local Volumetric Fog to enhance performance.
 This results in two limitations:

 - Local Volumetric Fog does not support volumetric shadowing.
-If you place a Local Volumetric Fog between a Light and a surface, the Volume does not decrease the intensity of light that reaches the surface.
+If you place Local Volumetric Fog between a Light and a surface, the Volume does not decrease the intensity of light that reaches the surface.
 - Local Volumetric Fog is voxelized at a very coarse rate, with typically only 64 or 128 slices along the camera's focal axis.
 This can cause noticeable aliasing at the boundary of the Volume.
 You can hide the aliasing by using Local Volumetric Fog in conjunction with some global fog, if possible.
 You can also use a Density Mask and a non-zero Blend Distance to decrease the hardness of the edge.

-To create a Local Volumetric Fog, right click in the Hierarchy and select __Volume > Local Volumetric Fog__.
+To create Local Volumetric Fog, right click in the Hierarchy and select __Volume > Local Volumetric Fog__.
 Alternatively, you can use the menu bar at the top of the screen and navigate to __GameObject > Volume > Local Volumetric Fog__.

 # Properties